drivendataorg/snowcast-showdown/README.md

 ## What's in this Repository

 This repository contains code from winning competitors in the [Snowcast Showdown](https://www.drivendata.org/competitions/90/competition-reclamation-snow-water-eval/) DrivenData challenge.
+Code for all winning solutions are open source under the MIT License.

 **Winning code for other DrivenData competitions is available in the [competition-winners repository](https://github.com/drivendataorg/competition-winners).**